jasleen19/toggl-mcp/cursor_setup.md

 - **"No tools" error**: Usually means the MCP server isn't starting
 - **Permission denied**: Make sure the command is executable
 - **Module not found**: Package might not be installed in the right Python environment
+- **uvx not working**: Currently, `uvx` has compatibility issues with async MCP servers.
+Use the Python module method instead